 The goatee is a truly classic facial hairstyle.
 In the 1700s, Flemish painted Anthony Van Dyck first popularized goatees with an iconic version that accompanied a wide, pointed moustache and a narrow strip of hair on the chin.

 The goatee waned and waxed in popularity for a long time, but in the 21st century, you’re as likely to see goatees on Hollywood red carpets as you are in professional sports games.
 Let’s explore how to rock this hairstyle in the modern era.
+Below we have some inspirations for you to get closer to that Brad Pitt Goatee style, let’s have a look!

 What kinds of goatees are there?